SFTtech/openage/doc/ideas/gameplay.md

 ### Pure Battle Mode

 No buildings, just units.
 The game generates a map and players can choose a starting position.
 Then they have a few minutes and a set amount of resources to select an army composition and some techs.
 After the first phase is over they place their units on the battlefield and have to use what they assembled to destroy their opponent.
 Utilizing height advantages, microing and tactical positioning contrast the strategic decisions of creating the army.
-The player who destroys his opponent, inflicts the most resource damage to others or holds strategic positions wins the battle.
+The player who destroys their opponent, inflicts the most resource damage to others or holds strategic positions wins the battle.

 ### Micro-nerd Mode (or Mod)